 It shall be unlawful for any person to accumulate or cause or permit the accumulation or existence, within the city, except in such areas properly zoned therefor, of weeds, vegetation, lumber (new or used), junk, dead organic matter, debris, garbage, offal, rat harborages, stagnant water, combustible materials and similar materials or conditions which constitute fire, health or safety hazards.
 A property owner who has leased the property to another shall be responsible for the infraction if he has possessory rights with respect to the portion of the premises upon which the offending conditions, substances or materials are located or has the right under the agreement between the parties to correct the condition.
-The subject property shall, however, be subject to the lien provisions set forth in Section 8731 (MCL 600.8731) of the revised Judicature Act (Act No. 236 of the Public Acts of Michigan of 1963 (MCL 600.113 et seq.)), as amended, irrespective of whether the landlord has possessory rights with respect to the premises or whether he has the right to enter upon the premises and correct the offending condition.
+The subject property shall, however, be subject to the lien provisions set forth in Section 8731 (MCL 600.8731) of the revised Judicature Act (Act No. 236 of the Public Acts of Michigan of 1963 (MCL 600.113 et seq.)), as amended, irrespective of whether the landlord has possessory rights with respect to the offending condition.